vihsiao/cse15l-lab-reports/labreport-week3.md

 ![](currentlist.png)

-After adding some items, when searching for an item, you change the path to `search?s=` and after the equals sign you add the keyword (in this case `"f"`)
+After adding some items, when searching for an item, you change the path to `search?s=` plus the keyword

+The server knows to search because when the program calls `getPath()` from the given url, it checks if the path contains the part `/search`

+It will also split the path at the `=` sign, so it will separate and get the keyword and loop through the array to return words containing the given keyword

 ![](query.png)